nalgeon/sqlime/examples.md

 -   `sqlite3.js` — SQLite compiled for the browser.
 -   `sqlime-db.js` — the database web component.
--   `sqlime-examples.js` — the executable example web component.
+-   `sqlime-examples.js` — the interactive example web component.

 Include them from CDN or (better) download and host locally: